circuitvalley/mipi_csi_receiver_FPGA/README.md

-# MIPI CSI-2 Receiver on FPGA
+# MIPI CSI-2 Receiver on FPGA , USB 3.0 UVC 2Gbps Video Stream Over Cypress FX3

 This Repo contains hardware, Verilog source and USB3.0 USB video device class (UVC) Controller C source for generic FPGA CSI receiver.
 No FPGA hardware specific components has been used so can be easily ported to any low cost FPGA.